Helooeverybody/ShallowWaterEquation/README.md

 ## Project Description

 Parallel programming is a key approach for speeding up numerical algorithms.
-This pa- per focuses on parallelizing a program designed to solve the two-dimensional shallow water equation, which serves as an example of a conservation law.
+This project focuses on parallelizing a program designed to solve the two-dimensional shallow water equation, which serves as an example of a conservation law.
 The equation is tackled using finite difference and finite volume techniques, applying schemes such as the Lax-Friedrichs and Lax-Wendroff methods (we exploit 3 algorithms).
 The parallel implementation employs both